OSGeo/OSGeoLive-doc/doc/quickstart/usb_quickstart.rst

 Creating bootable USB drive with Ubuntu Startup Disk Creator
 --------------------------------------------------------------------------------

 (This is the recommended process for creating a USB.
-It is applicable to Ubuntu and Ubuntu variants such as OSGeo-Live.)
+It is applicable to Ubuntu and Ubuntu variants such as OSGeoLive.)

 .. note::
    The version of Ubuntu you are running, needs to be the same or newer than the version of Lubuntu being installed onto your USB.
-If installing OSGeo-Live 8.0 onto a USB, then you will need to be running Ubuntu 14.04 or newer.
+If installing OSGeoLive 8.0 onto a USB, then you will need to be running Ubuntu 14.04 or newer.

 `Download <http://live.osgeo.org/en/download.html>`_ osgeo-live or osgeo-live-mini to your computer's hard drive.

 Boot your computer into a recent Ubuntu/Xbuntu distribution.
-You can do this by running from an OSGeo-Live DVD, as explained in :doc:`osgeolive_quickstart`.
+You can do this by running from an OSGeoLive DVD, as explained in :doc:`osgeolive_quickstart`.

 Insert the USB flash drive into your computer.